-The first major battle of the American Civil War, fought on 18th July 1861; a crushing defeat for the Federal North and a major victory for the Confederate South
+The first major battle of the American Civil War, fought on 18th to 21st July 1861; a crushing defeat for the Federal North and a major victory for the Confederate South

 The previous battle in the British Battle sequence is the Siege of Sevastopol